retro-frame/common/README.md

   \<[http://source.retro-frame.net/spec](http://source.retro-frame.net/spec)\>

-As Retro-Frame is evolving, declarations of compliance should always refer to a specific release version.
+As Retro-Frame is evolving, declarations of compliance should always refer to a specific release version of the Retro-Frame Common Documentation respository.
 If a general intention of compliance is expressed, a reference to the major version may be given by "Retro-Frame 1.x".
 However, an actual reference should specify the minor version as well (e.g. "Retro-Frame 1.0").

-Note that the individual Retro-Frame specifications (e.g. data formats) may use independent version numbers.
+Note that the individual Retro-Frame specifications (e.g. data formats) may use independent version numbers and the repositories may have different minor versions than the Retro-Frame Common Documentation respository.

-## 2. General documentation
+## 2. General common documentation

-The directory `doc/` contains the following general documentation:
+The directory `doc/` contains the following general common documentation:

 * `doc/rf-def.txt` provides common definitions.
 Additional definitions may be part of any documentation.